co math circle logo

 The Colorado Math Circle will be offering weekly afterschool problem-solving sessions on Zoom every Thursday, 4:15-5:30 pm.
 These sessions are for advanced middle and high school students who wish to improve their mathematical problem-solving skills.

-• Galois MathCounts: focusing on state level MathCounts problems
+• MathCounts: focusing on state level MathCounts problems

 More